 Substantive law provides for several limitation periods.
-The most common limitation period is three years (e.g. contractual or tort damages) or five years (e.g. contractual demands/claims).
-The claim must be brought within three or five years from the aggrieved party having obtained sufficient knowledge of the damage incurred and the tortfeasor.
+The most common limitation period is three years (e.g. contractual or tort damages).
+The claim must be brought within three years from the aggrieved party having obtained sufficient knowledge of the damage incurred and the tortfeasor.
 However, the maximum period within which damage claims must be brought to the court is 30 years from the occurrence of the damage or tort.